Urtopia Carbon Joy Review | Light, Simple, and Lots of Fun

 Urtopia Carbon Joy Review: Summary / Where to Buy

-My perspective hasn’t changed now that I’ve had the opportunity to review the Carbon Joy; it’s a utility e-bike that’s unlike most others we’ve tested.
-In general, I think Urtopia was successful in creating a lightweight, multipurpose cruiser, though the bike is not without its flaws.
+My perspective hasn’t changed now that I’ve had the opportunity to review the Carbon Joy; it’s a versatile and functional cruiser-style e-bike that’s unlike most others we’ve tested.
+In general, I think Urtopia was successful in creating a lightweight, multipurpose bike suitable for both aging riders and younger folks alike, although the bike is not without its flaws.

-The bike had somewhat mixed results in our series of performance tests, but its pros largely outweighed its cons.
+The bike generally delivered solid results in our series of performance tests, with its pros largely outweighing its cons.
 On the list of commendations, it displayed a responsive and intuitive pedal assist system with approachable power levels.
-It also had excellent braking power.
+It also demonstrated an efficient motor with great range test results and excellent braking power.

 To make the bike more approachable and appealing to its intended audience, we encourage Urtopia to increase the torque on the next iteration of the bike.
 The current version, however, will likely be ideal for riders of short to medium height who prefer the sense of riding a non-electric bike—one that provides more payoff with less effort.